digital-asset/daml/language-support/hs/bindings/examples/nim-console/demo.md

 Charlie sees the match offered by Alice, even though he had never connected before.
 Charlie's initial state is recovered by replaying the relevant transactions sent from the ledger.

-## 6. Alice also offers a game to bob
+## 7. As Alice, offer a game to Bob

     Alice> offer Bob